sytskewijnsma/sytskewijnsma.github.io/index.md

 With Paul Kattuman
 - [_MSOM Conference_](https://whova.com/portal/webapp/masom_202106/Agenda/1681660) 2021, Virtual
 - _POMS_ 2021, Virtual
-- _United Nations Environment Programme_ 2019, Nairobi
+- _United Nations Environment Programme Seminar Series_ 2019, Nairobi
 - Recipient of the _Economic and Social Research Council Grant_ for collaborative activities, 2019

 **When is Honesty the Best Policy: a Game Theoretic Analysis of Price and Product Offering for Ethical and Fair-trade Goods**\